An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

 However, \textit{concurrent} approaches have a few limitations.
 Firstly, the design tends to converge before the controller, which can lead to a non-optimal design~\citep{lipsonDifficultyCooptimizingMorphology2016}.
 When a design change is introduced, it tends to worsen the objective value, as the controller has not learned to deal with this change yet~\citep{cheneyScalableCooptimizationMorphology2018,nygaardOvercomingInitialConvergence2017,faina2013edhmor}.
 A potential solution is to give some time for the controller to improve before concluding how good the design is~\citep{cheneyScalableCooptimizationMorphology2018}.
 Additionally, \textit{concurrent} requires that controllers are compatible with different designs, which can limit the design space~\citep{legoffMorphoevolutionLearningUsing2021,hartArtificialEvolutionRobot2022}.
 For example, if two designs have a different number of sensors and actuators, a controller will not necessarily be compatible with both.
-Finally, \textit{concurrent} approaches change the design and the control together, which requires many design changes.
-This can be costly when considering the co-optimization of real-world robots~\citep{liaoDataefficientLearningMorphology2019,luckefficient2020}, as building the designs is much more expensive in terms of manual labor as well as economic cost.
+And even when the controllers are compatible between designs, it is not always the case that the performance is good when transferring the control from one design to another, specially when they differ significantly.

 The alternative to the concurrent approach is to learn the controller from scratch for each new design that is evaluated (denoted as \textit{from scratch}~\citep{hartArtificialEvolutionRobot2022}, as a shortened version of \textit{train the controller from scratch for each design}). \textit{From scratch} procedures instead train a controller from scratch for each design update (see Co-optimization iteration in Figure~\ref{fig:nestedvsconcurrentdefinition}).
 This iteratively improves the design, where the objective value of the design is computed given a controller specifically trained for that design: Evaluating each design requires training a new controller from scratch, and then evaluating the design with the controller.
-The computational cost of the co-optimization process is therefore given mostly by the computational cost of the training procedure, which is executed for each controller trained and usually involves significantly more computation than evaluating a controller and a design.
+The computation budget of the co-optimization process is therefore given mostly by the training procedure for the controller, which is executed for each controller trained and usually involves significantly more computation than evaluating a controller and a design.